 Good to know: there are a few awesome tours available that include the Culture Village.
 The Busan Skywalk Tour will take you to the Haedong Yonggungsa Temple and the Gamcheon Village.
 You can also choose a Busan full day tour which will take you to all the amazing tourist attractions in the city.
 Make sure to check these out!

 Busan Culture Village Tourist Information Center

-Right across the school there is a tourist information office where you can go an buy the map of Gamcheon Culture Village for 2,000 KRW.
+At the tourist information office you can buy the map of Gamcheon Culture Village for 2,000 KRW.
 I highly recommend buying it because it’s not just any map, it’s an interactive one!